Fire Safety and Decoration Policies

 - All electrical cords must be out of the way of foot traffic.
 No electrical

 - No open flame or open burner appliances of any kind.
-This includes George
+This includes coffee pots, hotplates, George

 Forman type grills, toasters and toaster ovens, and space heaters.
 (Toasters are allowed in Graduate & Faculty/Staff Housing only)

-- Each room may have one microwave no
+- Each room may have one microwave (1200 watts or less)

-cubic feet total capacity.
-Alternatively, a microfridge with a power allocator
+and one small refrigerator (5.0 cubic feet or less).
+Alternatively, a microfridge with a

 - The following appliances are approved for use in residence halls: